haligonda/haligonda.github.io/_posts/2022-7-22-TransformerMemoryRequirements.md

 B[batch]*T[seq. length]*(2*TOKS [one hot vectors at input and output]+L[number of blocks]*(3E [K,Q,V projections] + N*T [Attention Heads softmax weightings] + E [value vector] + E [linear projection] + E [residual connection] + E [LayerNorm] +4E [MLP activation]+E [MLP projection down]+E[residual]+E[LayerNorm] ))
 ```

-Aside from the 1Gb gap in my memory calculations, when I turn on floating point 16 the memory for 1 batch only drops from 6.1Gb to 5.8Gb.
+When I turn on floating point 16 the memory for 1 batch only drops from 6.1Gb to 5.8Gb.
 Meanwhile for a model with a batch of 8, it goes from 27.5 to 21.8Gb.
 Why are there not larger memory savings?
 Is this because it is mixed precision and the model decides that it needs high precision for many of its components?

 ---